Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: Introduction

-Another significant consideration pertains to the categorization of materials within helical systems.
-In the early stages of research, the majority of helical materials that were discovered fell under the category of organic molecules, and consequently, most theoretical investigations have concentrated on these organic systems.
-However, as synthesis technologies have advanced, it has become possible to create a diverse array of inorganic crystal materials with helical structures, showcasing exceptional optical, electronic, and mechanical properties~\cite{review_inorganichelices, SnIP, LiP}.
-For example, InSeI represents a solid-state 1D helical crystal that has been both theoretically~\cite{InSeI_DFT,shuzhao2023} and experimentally~\cite{InSeI_exp} shown to exhibit high thermodynamic and chemical stability.
-It is expected to be a representative template of inorganic helical materials because it is composed of relatively heavy elements (In and Se) compared to organic materials (which are mainly composed of light elements such as C, H, and O).
-Additionally, the SOC effect in InSeI is stronger than in organic materials~\cite{InSeI_DFT, shuzhao2023}.
-However, only a limited number of theoretical studies have addressed helical InSeI, thereby impeding the comprehensive exploration of its potential applications.
+Furthermore, due to the intricate geometry of helical materials, conventional electronic-structure modeling methods, such as the celebrated TB method, become complicated in describing realistic helical materials~\cite{DNA_TB_model,huertas2006spin}.
+As a consequence, it remains unclear how OAM can be explicitly included in the TB modeling, necessitating the development of adaptive methods for modeling the electronic structure of helical materials.

-Therefore, in this paper, we present a systematic discussion about electronic states in helical systems.
-The influences of helical structure independent from chemical details, such as the inheritance of OAM, conversation of helical momentum, and helical-induced SOC (hSOC), are discussed in a general case in section-\ref{sec:general}.
-These discussions are subsequently applied to the analysis of helical InSeI in section-\ref{sec:app in InSeI}.
-This analysis not only establishes the validity of these principles by comparing them with DFT calculations but also delves into further properties specific to helical InSeI.
-Our work is expected to offer a comprehensive and systematic framework for modeling and understanding helical electronic systems.
+Another important consideration pertains to the categorization of helical materials.
+In the early stages of research, the majority of helical materials discovered fell under the category of organic molecules or chiral nanotubes, and consequently most investigations have focused on these types of systems~\cite{model_ballistic, model_DNA, DNA_TB_model, medina2012chiral,yeganeh2009chiral,fransson2021charge,alwan2021spinterface, huertas2006spin,nitti2017chiral,dubi2022spinterface}.
+However, as synthesis technologies have advanced, it has become possible to create a variety of inorganic crystal materials with helical structures that exhibit exceptional optical, electronic, and mechanical properties~\cite{review_inorganichelices, SnIP, LiP}.
+Specifically, the quasi one-dimensional (1D) crystal indium selenium iodide (InSeI), which consists of 1D helical chains weakly bound together through van der Waals (vdW) forces, has recently been reported both theoretically~\cite{InSeI_DFT,Zhao2023, Zhou2023} and experimentally~\cite{InSeI_exp,Cordova2024}.
+These 1D InSeI helical chains possess a screw axis as the only non-translational symmetry element, with the space groups $P4_1$ and $P4_3$ for right-handed and left-handed chains, respectively, and are thus expected to become an archetypal 1D solid-state helical crystal.
+The achievement of single chain exfoliation in experiments~\cite{InSeI_exp} makes 1D InSeI more practical in future applications.
+Besides, since InSeI is composed of relatively heavy elements compared to organic materials, its SOC effect is also stronger than that in organic materials.
+However, only a limited number of theoretical analyses have addressed the properties of helical InSeI~\cite{Zhao2023,Zhou2023}, thereby impeding the comprehensive exploration of its potential applications.